workdojos/Dojos-Fresh-Hugo-Theme/content/salescoaches.md

 Dojo's start with a dashboard.
 A place for the most relevant info front and center.
 A screen that you can point your browser's start page to it.
 This gives you a lot of flexibility where your dashboard will be presented.
 On your desktop, your phone, a screen on the wall, or just pure digital.

-The dash is just the beginning.
+Dash is just the beginning.
 Each dashboard is backed up by coaching-centric apps, backed by marketing support, and a team that cares.

 What's in your Dojo?
 </figure>